School Committee - February 08, 2024

 increase, which is well above the initial target of 2.84.

-Some of the unmet critical needs include an additional 0.5 physical education teacher at the high school.
+some of the unmet critical needs include an additional .5 physical education teacher at the high school.

 We're going to have to get creative in just having one additional in order to meet the needs for 11th and 12th.

-We have a need for a math specialist at the middle school, and then some additional strings and orchestra teaching, tech support specialists.
+We have a need for a math specialist at the middle school, and then some additional strings and orchestra teaching.

-So those are things that are not included in our current tasks.
+So those are things that are not included in our current asks.

-As far as specifically the curriculum materials, currently our middle school and high school math curriculums are outdated and do not fully align with the state standards in MCAS.
+As far as specifically the curriculum materials, currently our middle school and high school math curriculums are outdated and do not fully align with the state standards at MCAS.

 This jeopardizes essential learning in test scores and diminishes Sharon's reputation as a high-performing school district.

-It's really important that, again, our curriculum materials are only as good as our teachers, but our teachers also should not be working to overcome deficits in the materials as they do their hard work to propel student learning.
+It's really important that, again, our curriculum materials, you know, are only as good as our teachers, but our teachers also should not be, you know, working to overcome, you know, deficits in the materials as they do their hard work to propel student learning.

 Okay, so again, this budget represents the fiscal support necessary to maintain level service.